lapinek/java-rcs-developer/README.developing-scripted-connectors.md

         [ a: 'a', b: 'b']
         ```

-        Now, the `ScriptOnResourceScript.groovy` script can evaluate the content of each action file—_one_ action at the time:
+        The `ScriptOnResourceScript.groovy` script can evaluate the content of each action file referenced in "actionSource"—_one_ action at the time—in the following way:

         `ScriptOnResourceScript.groovy`